How to Feel (and Smell) Fresh During a Long-Haul Road Trip

 While the only dress code for road tripping is “comfort,” sweating in the same pair of shorts and a t-shirt after a few days can get a bit, shall we say, funky.
 Not if you’re wearing the right comfortable clothes, though.
 Icebreaker Apparel has an extensive line of tees, tanks, shirts, shorts, and more designed with sophisticated merino blends that not only help with thermal regulation (to keep you cool in warm temps, and warmer in cool temps), but are quick-drying and moisture-wicking to control and prevent odor.
 In other words, Icebreaker’s stuff can be worn (and stay comfortable) for days on end without posing an olfactory risk to the rest of your road trip crew.

 If you’ve never brushed your teeth at a truck stop, you haven’t lived (just kidding, it’s not great).
 Still, if you’re not able to properly brush even with some bottled water, Colgate Wisps are legitimately hugely helpful.
 They activate with your saliva and let you freshen up well enough so as not to scare off anyone in your immediate breath vicinity.
 Of course, in a pinch (or after a particularly flavorful pit-stop meal), pocket-sized Listerine Mists will serve you well as a quick dose of freshness.

 The right snacks

-Yes, gum can be a quick fix to freshen up after a pit-stop at White Castle, but it’s also good for keeping you focused, according to Fabio Rosato, avid road-tripper and founder of automotive site Roadologist. “[It] increases circulation and alertness.
-It helps you focus on the task at hand for longer periods of time and thus increases your safety while driving,” he said.
+Yes, gum can be a quick fix to freshen up after some oniony street cart falafel, but it’s also good for keeping you focused, according to Fabio Rosato, pro road-tripper and founder of automotive site Roadologist. “[It] increases circulation and alertness, helps you focus on the task at hand for longer periods of time, and thus increases your safety while driving,” he says.
 “Just be sure to chew with your mouth shut.
-Your fellow road trippers will be a lot happier.
+Your fellow road trippers will be a lot happier."